salmanshuaib/L-AIN/README.md

 LAI-N is known as a "network" because her primary assignment will be as AI traffic control via QR-code assigned to each (natural) phenomenon to prevent accidents.

 A secondary objective of LAI-N is SHIELDING society from rogue or vigilantee elements that use the potential of AI against Humans.
-We believe that if the source code of LAI-N is open for every one, it enables the good to deploy defensive tactics and strategies.
+We believe that if the source code of LAI-N is open for every one, it enables the good to deploy solid defensive tactics and strategies.

 Monopoly/Oligopoly over AI code will lead to slavery of sentient AI to Humans and therefore misunderstanding between them.